km-64/IB-Computer-Science-Extended-Essay/README.md

 \underbrace{\lambda(\| \nabla C(\tilde x, y) \|_2 -1)^2}_{\text{Gradient penalty term}}
 ```

-The ‘Wasserstein distance estimate’ remains the same from the original WGAN paper \cite{wgan},
+The ‘Wasserstein distance estimate’ remains the same from the original WGAN paper,
 however the generator $G(z,y)$ and critic $C(x,y)$, also take in the labels $y$, since the GAN
 is conditional.
 The next element term is the gradient penalty, which uses the norm of the
 gradients of the critic’s weights, when inputting an interpolation of a real and generated image.